 Kudos to you for applying your smart shopper standards to your future condom purchases.
 So many different brands of condoms are available on the market that making a decision about which type to purchase can be overwhelming.

-Before we get into the nitty gritty details of condom selection, it's important that you know in the United States, latex condom manufacturers must follow the Food and Drug Administration (FDA) standards, meaning that every condom is checked for defects using electronic testing before it is packaged.
+Before we get into the nitty gritty details of condom selection, know that in the United States, latex condom manufacturers must follow the Food and Drug Administration (FDA) standards, meaning that every condom is checked for defects using electronic testing before it is packaged.
 Additionally, the FDA checks samples from every batch by performing water-leak or airburst tests.
-(Ironically, condoms are not tested the way they are used, i.e., there are no friction tests!)
+Ironically, condoms are not tested the way they are used (i.e., there are no friction tests)!
 So, no matter which brand or type of condoms you settle on, you can be confident the condoms will be effective if you use them correctly and consistently.

 When making male condom selections, you will need to consider the types of material, lubrication, size, texture, and novelty (flavors, etc.) that work best for you and your partner.
 Here is a rundown on all your choices:

-Latex: The majority of condoms manufactured and used in the U.S. are made of latex (a substance tapped from rubber trees).
+Latex: The majority of condoms manufactured and used in the United States are made of latex (a substance tapped from rubber trees).
 This option has the widest selection of brands and types, is the least expensive, and is the most well-researched and regulated type of condom.
 Remember that latex condoms can only be used with water- or silicone-based lubricants (no oil, petroleum jelly, or lotion, please!).
 Some people are allergic to latex and may consider using polyurethane condoms instead.

 Polyurethane: Made from a synthetic material similar to plastic, polyurethane condoms are recommended for people who are allergic or sensitive to latex.
 Clear in color, not as elastic as latex (kind of like a thin sandwich bag), and wider than the average sized condom, they can also be used with water- or silicone-based lubricants.
 Additionally, the material conducts heat well, creating more sensation during sex.
 Research shows that polyurethane male condoms are effective in pregnancy and STI prevention — nearly as effective as latex condoms.